Search

 3. How do you integrate it into strategic decision-making?

-On the product side, we capture and create trends and align with clients, architects, designers, interior designers and other professionals to generate relevant and valuable portfolios.
-We also focus on end solutions, such as our bathroom proposals, like washbasins and shower trays, as well as façades and outdoor applications.
-But, as I said, design means much more than adding aesthetics to products.
+In terms of products, we capture and create trends and align ourselves with customers, architects, designers, interior designers and other professionals to generate relevant and valuable portfolios.
+We also focus on end solutions, such as our bathroom proposals, including sinks and shower trays, as well as façades and outdoor applications.
+But, as I said, design involves much more than adding aesthetics to products.
 It represents a profound transformation in the way value is created.

 It is about embedding design into the DNA of the organisation.
 This change turns design into a strategic asset that drives differentiation and strengthens brand identity.
 Another relevant example is our internationalisation model with spaces such as "Cosentino Cities" and "Studios", located in major cities around the world, where this commitment to design is crystallised and visualised.